-The security climate in certain parts of Ethiopia is complex, with some regions being highly conflict, unsafe.
-Armed communication disruptions, civil unrest, crime, terrorism, extreme risk, and uncertainty contribute to the situation, so travelers are advised to reconsider travel to Ethiopia.
-Widespread protests can occur due to political or unrest, sometimes religious escalating rapidly with little warning.
+The security climate in certain parts of Ethiopia is complex, with some regions being highly unsafe.
+Armed conflict, communication disruptions, civil unrest, crime, terrorism, extreme risk, and uncertainty contribute to the situation, so travelers are advised to reconsider travel to Ethiopia.
+Widespread protests can occur due to political or religious unrest, sometimes escalating rapidly with little warning.
 Demonstrations may draw large crowds and frequently disrupt local travel, with potential road closures.
 Such events can turn violent or volatile.
 Travelers should use caution and avoid crowds, especially near places of worship, as these areas are at higher risk during unrest.